mesosphere/universe/docker/local-universe/README.md

     $ sudo make base
     ```

-1. Once you've build the "universe-base" container, you'll be able to create a local-universe one.
+1. Once you've built the "universe-base" container, you'll be able to create a local-universe one.
 To keep size and time down, it is common to select only what you'd like to see.
 By default, `selected` applications are the only ones included.
 You can pass a list in if you'd like to see something more than that.

     ```bash
-    $ sudo make local-universe
+    $ sudo make DCOS_VERSION=<your DC/OS version> local-universe
     ```

 ## Building Your Own, off a non-changing universe-static base image.